 True prayer promotes a life of gratitude and thanksgiving, resulting from a life of answered prayer and God’s promises.
 I believe one of the greatest sins of the past and of today, is that of a lack of gratitude and thanksgiving.

 You might say, lack of gratitude and lack of thanksgiving brings forth the lack of prayer and praise to our Heavenly Father, God.

 That of forgetfulness of the mercies of God and ungratefulness of the heart (soul) brings forth murmuring and the lack of praise.

-So we might say, thankfulness and gratefulness of God and His love will keep us in a spirit of prayer.
+In other words, thankfulness and gratefulness of God and His love for us will keep us in a spirit of prayer.
 God desires communication with His creation.
 I believe prayer is a key that keeps communion between God and man.